BetaDoctor/Media-Surgeon/README.md

 This will:
 1. Launch the web interface in your browser (`http://localhost:8080`)
 2. Start the WebSocket bridge on port 8080
-3. Open a command window showing real-time activity
+3. Open a command window showing real-time activity (collapsed by default)

 ---